This resource contains key data on how many people study geography at university in the UK and what they go on to do after graduation.

 Human and physical geography graduate careers

 The specific figures for human geography and physical and geographical sciences graduates differ slightly.
 But both show high employment rates and high rates of further study.
-Fifteen months after graduation, geography graduates who left university in the 2022-2023 academic year had higher employment rates than the average for social sciences as a whole.
+Fifteen months after graduation, geography graduates who left university in the 2022-2023 academic year had employment rates comparable to, or slightly better than, the average for all degree subjects.
+Geography graduates also show a balanced spread across different post‑degree pathways.

 |